maybe-raymond/Face-Pixelation-Tool/README.md

 3. **Missing Input Argument:**
    If neither `-v` nor `-i` is provided, the script will display:
    ```
-   Please provide either a video or image path for processing.
+   Please provide either a video or an image path for processing.
    ```

 ---